 Is the Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

 Mr Stuart Frame of Staple Inn Chambers http://www.stapleinn.co.uk/barristers/stuart-frame/ is well known in party wall circles as a barrister specialising in party wall matters.
 I have been reliably informed by the Faculty that he heads up their Professional Standards, which he also confirmed.
 It is my opinion, gained from recent experience, that the threshold for the application of professional standards is set very low.
+The head of Professional Standards appears to allow the Disciplinary Panel to make erroneous decisions that have no legal or sensible basis, given that that Mr David Turner stated that the ex parte Award was invalid but subsequently stated to a County Court judge that the ex parte Award was / is valid.
+David Turner is still a member of the FPWS despite basing his complaint about me on what can only be described as false information.

 I therefore apologise to Mr Frame for associating him with the Faculty of Party Wall Surveyors Disciplinary Panel’s decision.

-It appears that there is no one in charge of Professional Standards when a complaint is raised against me, the head of Professional Standards has completely disassociated himself from his Disciplinary Panel allowing them to make decisions on ‘what might have been’ and dishing out hefty fines for the privilege.
+It appears that there is no one in charge of Professional Standards when a complaint is raised against me, the head of Professional Standards has completely disassociated himself from his Disciplinary Panel allowing them to make erroneous decisions on ‘what might have been’ and dishing out hefty sanctions for the privilege.

 The DP do not agree with HHJ Bailey.
 Are they setting themselves above the courts in applying their own decisions?
 Is this typical of the Faculty of Party Wall Surveyors Professional Standards?